Storm Chasing Tours offer Exciting Vacations

 Customers vary from intrigued first-time chasers looking for something a bit different, to self-professed storm chasing “addicts”.
 And it is very easy to become addicted to a good storm chase.
 The day typically begins with a group meeting in the hotel’s lobby.
 The tour guides go over a rough plan of the day, including the general target area.
 This target area may be as far as 500-miles away.

 Once the meeting concludes, the storm chase begins.
 If there is time, the group may go to a local restaurant for breakfast.
 The distance to the target area will determine every other detail about the chase day.
 If the target area is close by, the group may spend time visiting another local attraction until severe storms begin.
 If the target area is far, the group will spend most of the day en-route to the target area.
 Storms generally start in the late afternoon and a storm chase extends into the evening hours.

-The storm chase team has completely customized these vans for the demands of a storm chase.
-Everything from the axels under the van to the onboard electronics has been completely customized and built for this task specifically.
+These vehicles are completely customized for the rugged demands of storm chasing while providing maximum comforts for guests.
+Everything from the axels under the van to the onboard electronics is built for this task specifically.
 There is a workstation computer with a touchscreen monitor, radio equipment and much more.
 For the customers, the back has two LCD screens that can display what the van’s primary computer is showing.
 As a result, you’ll always know the storm chase tours’ location and what the radar looks like.